julien-bulot/Libft/README.md

 * `ft_strdup`: duplicate a string.

 ## Additional functions
-* `ft_substr`: Allocates memory and returns a substring from the string.
-The substring starts at an index and has a maximum length.
+* `ft_substr`: allocates memory and returns a substring from the string.
+The substring starts at an index and has a maximum length;
+* `ft_strjoin`: allocates memory and returns a new string, which is the result of concatenation of two strings.